Procedure: Radiation safety

 - When seeking access to hazardous and restricted locations, trade contractors, workshop and maintenance workers (including equipment technicians) must:

 - adhere to the Control of access to restricted locations procedure;

 - obtain prior approval from the laboratory or area supervisor, or in their absence, the RSO/LSO; and

 - in an emergency consult with RSO, Facility manager or head of the research group and gain approval for access if they need urgent access.
 This also applies to after-hours access.

 Facilities & Services supervisors of trade contractors

-- Facilities & Services supervisors must ensure that prior approval and access has been granted by the laboratory (or area supervisor) and RSO, before allowing access to trade contractors.
+- Facilities and Services supervisors must ensure that prior approval and access has been granted by the laboratory/ facility manager and RSO (or WHS officer) before allowing access to trade contractors.

 New work approval